 How does the First Time Home Buyer Incentive work?

-What to consider before getting the First Time Home Buyer Incentive?
+What to consider before applying for the First–Time Home Buyer Incentive

 - The loan must be repaid within 25 years of the date borrowed or when the home is sold, whichever comes first.